OsemaFadhel/CPP42/README.md

 # CPP ECOLE 42

-C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes" (source: Wikipedia).
+C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".
 <br>
 <br>
-The goal of these modules is to introduce you to Object-Oriented Programming.
+The goal of these modules is an introduction to Object-Oriented Programming.
 <br>
 <br>
-This will be the starting point of your C++ journey
+This will be the starting point of a C++ journey

 |Keywords| Skills |
 |:-----:|:-------:|